-Fewer people have the space for larger artwork, and even those that do, have they got the room for more than one?
+Fewer and fewer people have the space for larger artwork, and even those that do, will they ever buy more than one?
 Where’s the repeat trade coming from?

 Which way to go?
+What size of art sells best?
 Large or small?
 Let’s examine the choices for a more informed decision.

 Ok, how large is large?
 Let’s say for argument’s sake A2 (42 x 59.4cm/16.53″ x 23.39″) or above.